uli385899/My-Projects-Portfolio/Medium-Lab.md

   <img src="https://github.com/uli385899/My-Projects-Portfolio/blob/main/.assets/nmap-medium-1.png">

- This lab emphasized the importance of the passive reconnaissance phase.
+  This lab emphasized the importance of the passive reconnaissance phase, as failing to get it right initially cost me hours of troubleshooting-- even caused the target to block me due to the excessive number of scans performed.
 Conducting thorough research on the target before initiating active scans can provide a significant advantage.
-A well-thought-out plan is far more efficient than attempting to devise one on the fly during an ongoing process.
+A well-thought-out plan is far more efficient than attempting to improvise during an ongoing process.

-Throughout the lab, I had to rely heavily on my foundational knowledge of network protocols and understand how defensive systems respond to improperly configured scans.
-While the process itself was straightforward, overlooking key information or misconfiguring scan parameters could easily lead to hours of second-guessing and troubleshooting.
+Throughout the lab, I had to draw heavily on my foundational knowledge of network protocols and learn how defensive systems respond to improperly configured scans.
+While the process itself was straightforward, overlooking key details or misconfiguring scan parameters can quickly lead to frustration, second-guessing, and unnecessary delays.

-Ultimately, this experience reinforced an essential truth: it's not just about what you know, but about recognizing and addressing what you don't yet know.
+Ultimately, this experience reinforced a critical lesson: it’s not just about what you know, but about recognizing and addressing what you don’t yet know.

 <hr>